 Worn down by two years of squabbling, Mrs. Rigney told her lawyers to find a buyer.
 Veeck put together a group of local and out-of-town financiers to acquire an option on her shares.
 Although he had sold the Browns for a small profit, Veeck had no money, but he never had a shortage of willing investors.
 He offered $2.7 million for her 54 percent, valuing the franchise at $5 million.
 Mrs. Rigney’s lawyers told him that Chuck would be given a chance to match the price, but Veeck said young Comiskey submitted a lowball offer.

 Comiskey vented his resentment in pettiness.
-Since he was the highest-ranking officer of the corporation, he declared that Veeck and his partner, Hank Greenberg, “can’t be on the payroll unless I sign the checks.”
+Since he was the highest-ranking officer of the corporation, he declared that Veeck and his partner Hank Greenberg “can’t be on the payroll unless I sign the checks.”
 When Veeck came to Comiskey Park on the day after the sale closed, Comiskey left the building.
-“I won’t talk to Veeck as far as business is concerned,” he huffed.
-Veeck invited sportswriters to “have 54 percent of a cup of coffee.”
+“I won’t talk to Veeck as far as business is concerned,” he huffed.14 Veeck invited sportswriters to “have 54 percent of a cup of coffee.”15

-Comiskey’s petulance was more than an annoyance; it also cost the new owners money.
+Comiskey’s petulance was more than an annoyance.
 Veeck structured the deal so that most of the purchase price went to buy the players’ contracts.
 Players were assets just like the ballpark and the groundskeepers’ rakes and shovels.
 Since a player’s value declined as he got older, he was an asset that could be depreciated to reduce the corporation’s taxes.
 Under IRS rules, Veeck and his partners needed to own 80 percent of the stock to take advantage of the depreciation scheme.
-He claimed they could save $2 million in taxes – if Chuck would sell.
+He claimed they could save $2 million in taxes — if Chuck would sell.
 Chuck would not.
 Veeck never got his tax break, but other sports-team owners did, for decades afterward.

 He gave away orchids on Mother’s Day.
-In the same game the “lucky chair” prize was 36 live lobsters.
+In the same game, the “lucky chair” prize was 36 live lobsters.
 Other fans received 1,000 cans of beer, 1,000 pies, 1,000 bottles of root beer, 1,000 cupcakes, and 100 free restaurant dinners.
-"You give a radio or a TV set – so what?" he explained to Sports Illustrated.
-"What does that do for the imagination?
-Nothing.
-If I give him 50,000 nuts and bolts … that gives everybody something to talk about."
-He also staged free days for cab drivers and bartenders, believing they were valuable public-relations boosters for the club.
+“You give a thousand people a can of beer and each of them will drink it, smack his lips and go back to watching the game,” he wrote.
+“You give a thousand cans to one guy, and there is always an outside possibility that 50,000 people will talk about it.”16 He also staged free days for cab drivers and bartenders, believing they were valuable public-relations boosters for the club.
 After fans booed left fielder Al Smith, Veeck let everyone named Smith (or Smythe or Schmidt) in free as Al’s guests.
 Comiskey Park attendance reached a franchise-record 1,423,144, but it fell just short of the Chicago record set by Veeck’s father’s Cubs in 1929.

-After Chicago battered the Dodgers 11-0 in Game One, he exulted, "Well, in the third inning, when we scored seven runs, I almost left.
-I thought I'd gotten into the wrong park."
-But when Los Angeles claimed the championship, he said ruefully, “We got licked by the one thing we didn’t have in common: power.”
-A joke made the rounds: the White Sox would change their name to White Nylons, because nylons get more runs.
+After Chicago battered the Dodgers 11-0 in Game One, it looked as if Lopez’s assessment of the team was correct.
+But when Los Angeles claimed the championship, Veeck said ruefully, “We got licked by the one thing we didn’t have in common: power.”20 A joke made the rounds: the White Sox would change their name to White Nylons, because nylons get more runs.

-Defending the trades, Veeck said, “It has been my impression that Youth Plans and Five-Year Plans lead not to pennants, but only to new Five-Year Plans.”
-The impatient Veeck simply refused to wait for prospects to develop.
+Defending the deals, Veeck said, “It has been my impression that Youth Plans and Five-Year Plans lead not to pennants, but only to new Five-Year Plans.”21 The impatient Veeck simply refused to wait for prospects to develop.
 The White Sox fell to third, fourth, and fifth over the next three years.
 They did not reach the postseason again until 1983.